-This scale affords you ample flexibility for data analysis.
+This scale gives you ample flexibility for data analysis.
 Depending on the questions, other scales may be appropriate, but the important thing to remember is that it must be balanced, or you will build in a biasing factor.
-For example, a recent poll of the U.S. Post Office conducted by a “household name” survey company included the following scale:
+For example, a recent survey of the U.S. Post Office conducted by a household name survey company included the following scale:

-The data will be artificially skewed to the positive with this scale because there are far more positive than negative rating options.
-It is not just the language of the survey questions, then, that can skew your data, making scores either more positive or negative than they really are.
+The data collected using this scale will be artificially skewed to the positive because there are more positive than negative rating options.
+It is not just the language of the survey questions that can skew your data, making scores either more positive or negative than they really are.
 The scale itself can skew your data, as well.
-Also, the statistical analyses must be appropriate for your study and your body of data or, however sophisticated and impressive, the numbers generated that look real will actually be false and misleading without warning.
-The validity of your survey results must be based upon scientific research principles.